Home TravelLuxury Hotels Resort Review: Kuramathi Maldives

 How does Kuramathi Maldives’ cruise-ship style vacation offering compare?

-Two hours, one average pad thai and an equally average large coffee after touchdown at MLE we board a large speedboat bound for Kuramathi, an easy 1.5-hour journey from the airport.
+Two hours, one average pad thai and an equally average large coffee after touchdown at MLE we board a large speedboat bound for Kuramathi Maldives, an easy 1.5-hour journey from the airport.
 The boat is full, perhaps unsurprising given our Friday morning arrival, but what is surprising, is that every single guest on board has the same destination.

-Boasting a whopping 350 villas, Kuramathi s a behemoth of an island that stretches 1.8km from end to end.
+Boasting a whopping 350 villas, Kuramathi Maldives is a behemoth of an island that stretches 1.8km from end to end.
 It’s one of the five biggest resorts in the Maldives and is something altogether different from all of our Maldives stays so far, which have been on the more boutique side of things.
 It’s rather fascinating to see how a resort of this style operates, and the pros and cons that come from having such a large island overflowing with facilities (and guests!).

 There are many pros, one of which is that given its large inventory, Kuramathi Maldives has the ability to offer a wide range of villa types – with 11 different configurations on offer, there’s truly something for every style of traveller.
 The beach villas are nestled in the lush vegetation a few steps back from the beach (we’d usually categorise these as garden villas), with the Deluxe Beach Villa category and above offering beach frontage.
 Villas are available with jacuzzis, pools, or completely sans-water related facilities, and there are also two-bedroom villas that are perfect for families or friends.
 We roadtested their Water Villa with Pool, one of their highest categories of villas, above which only sit the Thundi Water Villas (the exact same villa, but sitting on the side of the house reef) and the secluded Honeymoon Villas based on the island itself.